pagkly/Zed/Investopedia3/Portfolio Variance.md

 ## Portfolio Variance and Modern Portfolio Theory

 [Modern portfolio theory](https://www.investopedia.com/terms/m/modernportfoliotheory.asp) (MPT) is a framework for constructing an investment portfolio.
-MPT takes as its central premise the idea that rational investors want to maximize returns while also minimizing risk, sometimes measured using [volatility](https://www.investopedia.com/terms/v/volatility.asp).
+MPT takes as its central premise the idea that rational investors want to maximize returns while also minimizing risk, sometimes measured using [[volatility]](https://www.investopedia.com/terms/v/volatility.asp).
 Investors seek what is called an efficient frontier, or the lowest level of risk and volatility at which a target return can be achieved.

 Risk is lowered in MPT portfolios by investing in non-correlated assets.
 Assets that might be risky on their own can actually lower the overall risk of a portfolio by introducing an investment that will rise when other investments fall.
 This reduced correlation can reduce the variance of a theoretical portfolio.

-In this sense, an individual investment's return is less important than its overall contribution to the portfolio, in terms of risk, return, and [diversification](https://www.investopedia.com/terms/d/diversification.asp).
+In this sense, an individual investment's return is less important than its overall contribution to the portfolio, in terms of risk, return, and [[diversification]](https://www.investopedia.com/terms/d/diversification.asp).

 The level of risk in a portfolio is often measured using standard deviation, which is calculated as the square root of the variance.
-If data points are far away from the mean, the variance is high, and the overall level of risk in the portfolio is high as well.
-[Standard deviation is a key measure of risk](https://www.investopedia.com/ask/answers/021915/how-standard-deviation-used-determine-risk.asp) used by portfolio managers, financial advisors, and institutional investors.
+If data points are far away from the mean, the variance is high, and the overall level of risk in the portfolio is high as well. [[Standard deviation is a key measure of risk]](https://www.investopedia.com/ask/answers/021915/how-standard-deviation-used-determine-risk.asp) used by portfolio managers, financial advisors, and institutional investors.
 Asset managers routinely include standard deviation in their performance reports.

 ## Example of Portfolio Variance